truptiwagh13/Tea-Cup-using-CSS/README.md

 # Tea-Cup-using-CSS
-In this project i create the TEA cup using HTML and CSS.
+In this project I create the TEA cup using HTML and CSS.